weitzman/blog/_posts/2017-08-14-devel-release.md

 - Supports Drush 8 and [Drush 9](https://github.com/drush-ops/drush/releases).

-<p style="background-color: #008A3C; color: white; padding: 10px;">Moshe is available for hire as a solo consultant or as a duo with the inimatable Campbell Vertesi.
+<p style="background-color: #008A3C; color: white; padding: 10px;">Moshe is available for hire as a consultant.
 Moshe has worked on Drupal core since 2001, and loves mentoring Drupal teams.
 Moshe loves to set up CI and developer workflows for PHP/JS teams.</p>